Difference Between Severity and Priority

 Low Priority and High Severity

-In Online Shopping website, if the ‘Add to Cart’ button stops working if the user tries to add more than 500 items in a cart, then the defect is considered as High Severity as the major functionality is not working as expected but Low Priority because it is a very rare case that user add more than 500 items in cart.
+In an Online Shopping website, if the ‘Add to Cart’ button stops working if the user tries to add more than 500 items to a cart, then the defect is considered as High Severity as the major functionality is not working as expected but Low Priority because it is a very rare case that user add more than 500 items in cart.

 Low Priority and Low Severity

-If there are some spelling mistakes in a paragraph of a page that the user rarely opens, it is considered Low Priority and Low Severity because neither it is creating an impact in the functionality of the application nor any loss to a company’s reputation it is rarely opened.
+If there are some spelling mistakes in a paragraph of a page that the user rarely opens, it is considered Low Priority and Low Severity because neither it is creating an impact on the functionality of the application nor any loss to a company’s reputation it is rarely opened.

 Sr.no. |